-A few weeks later, a castor came off my office chair and, as I surveyed the damage, I said "I had better get this to the repair shop to get it fixed."
+When, about a month or so later, a castor came off my office chair, I said, as I surveyed the damage, "I had better get this to the repair shop to get it fixed."

 At this, the others yelled, "No!
 Don't do that!
 It will be cheaper just to get a new one."